1. I had a wonderful teacher

 Supporting this was Bungie’s concept of an individual knowledge model.
 They wanted AI to know things about the world the same way that players did - i.e., through sight and sound.
 Enemies do not have omniscient knowledge of where the player is.
 They react to shots, explosions, comrade deaths, etc. They can also be fooled in a primitive capacity - shoot over in the corner while out of sight, they’ll examine where the projectile landed.
 Disappear behind cover, they’ll look for you where they saw you disappear - meaning you can circle around and sneak up behind them.

-What’s really remarkable is that Bungie attained this using a very limited CPU budget.
-The original Xbox relied on a 733MHz single core Intel Pentium processor for its CPU.
-From this, only 15% of the CPU budget was reserved for AI behaviour.
-They had to support 20-25 actors, up to 5 vehicles, and AI actor responses to two players when in co-operative mode.
+The original Xbox relied on a 733MHz single core Intel Pentium processor, and only 15% of the total CPU budget was reserved for AI behaviour.
+They had to manage 20-25 actors, up to 5 vehicles, and the actors' responses to these alongside two players when in co-operative mode.
 The margins were fairly thin, even if the Xbox’s specs blew other comparable systems of the time out of the water.

 This limited budget meant Bungie had to make some creative decisions.
 One method was how they managed the actors’ internal states.
 By implementing analog (i.e., continuous signals as opposed to non-continuous digital) variables that the AI based their decisions around, they could keep encounters fresh, interactive, and undpredictable.

 For example, they tracked two variables (among others) in this way: player distance and player health.
 Each actor type then had hard-coded behaviours they may, semi-randomly, choose to engage in based on these variables: elites might charge a low-health player in cover at close distance, or they might throw a grenade if high health and in cover at medium distance.
 On higher difficulties, one actor throwing a grenade might cause other actors to do the same - meaning a greater challenge as the player must leave cover to avoid death.

-From the player’s perspective, this is smart.
-Not only is it smart, it’s efficient and straightforward to work with as a level designer.
 These behaviours are so well-implemented and robust that, if you import a .actor file (and its needed dependencies) from the campaign and spawn it on a multiplayer map[6], it will function more or less exactly as it should in combat.

 There are missing aspects like patrol routes, but these are hard-coded into the level design and can be replicated.
 A system like this distributes the work needed when telling a linear story, meaning that interactive and emergent behaviours can be staples of encounters in what is still a closed, carefully curated world.

-I imagine that, to a game designer, I’m probably not saying anything totally unexpected.
 For others, I hope I've illuminated what I see as an under-acknowledged step up in mainstream enemy AI design.
 Much has been made of the AI in the F.E.A.R. games for the same reason - and everyone knows how important Halo was on the whole.
 But I think certain aspects have remained underappreciated.

 I’d liken it to watching Ridley Scott’s Alien or Aliens.
 At times, they appear a little predictable - but this is because they invented the tropes we're picking up on.
 You could say the same thing about Steven Spielberg’s films.
 Some things are popular because, perhaps emptily, they are calculated to follow on from what is popular: some things become popular because they are so good that they can’t be ignored.
-Halo CE is a combination of these factors.
-It was created by a studio just hitting its true golden period (not to sniff at Myth or Marathon - they’re excellent games for their time) and had the advantage of Microsoft’s sponsorship as the flagship title for the original Xbox.

 Let us now move on to the way Lisp really works.
 One of the most appealing features of Lisp is that it is interactive, as contrasted with most other higher-level languages, which are noninteractive.
 What this means is the following.
 When you want to program in Lisp, you sit down at a terminal connected to a computer and you type the word "lisp" (or words to that effect).
 The next thing you will see on your screen is a so-called "prompt" - a characteristic symbol such as an arrow or asterisk.
 I like to think of this prompt as a greeting spoken by a special "Lisp genie", bowing low and saying to you, "Your wish is my command - and now, what is your next wish?"
 The genie then waits for you to type something to it.
 This genie is usually referred to as the Lisp interpreter, and it will do anything you want but you have to take great care in expressing your desires precisely, otherwise you may reap some disastrous effects.

 It was somewhat mystical, at the time, to have this experience - even if it has since become run-of-the-mill.
 This iceberg of development and change in software is reflected more visibly and understandably in games.
-It's all "standing on the shoulders of giants" - but with the abstraction of higher-level languages and the implicit knowledge, the implicit skill of designers against an industry that's grown 100x over since 2001, these giants can become largely invisible.

 Much of the information in this article came from a lecture delivered by a couple of Bungie staff members at GDC 2002.
 If you’d like to know more, I’d encourage you to give it a watch for a deeper examination of the concepts I’ve referenced here.